ngimb64/Kloud-Kraken/README.md

 ## Usage

 - Make a copy of the `config.yml` file in the config folder to avoid modifying original
-- Ensure there is wordlist data in the `load_dir`, a `hash_file_path` for the hash file to crack, and any other needed components specified in the `config.yml` file (ensure to use `instructions.yml` as a reference when configuring)
+- Ensure there is wordlist data in the `load_dir`, a `hash_file_path` for the hash file to crack, and any other needed components specified in the `config.yml` file
+- Ensure to use `instructions.yml` as a reference when configuring the recently made copy

 Run the project:
 ```